Swan & Maclaren Group

 Swan & Maclaren Architects is a Singaporean architectural and industrial design firm.
-One of the oldest architectural firms in the country, it was formerly known as Swan & Maclaren and Swan & Lermit, and was one of the most prominent architectural firms in Singapore when it was a crown colony during the early 20th century.
-The firm has designed numerous iconic heritage buildings in Singapore as well as Malaysia.
+Among the oldest architectural firms in the nation, it was formerly known as Swan & Maclaren and Swan & Lermit.
+The practice was a leading architectural force during the early 20th century, particularly when Singapore was a crown colony, and played a pivotal role in shaping the built environment of the period.
+Its portfolio encompasses a wide array of iconic heritage structures found across the former British Malaya.

-Headquartered in Telok Ayer of the Outram district, the firm has continued to design numerous projects in contemporary Singapore.
-The company also has multinational offices in various countries around Asia.
+Currently based at UE Square, the firm continues to play an active role in Singapore's architectural landscape through the design of contemporary developments.
+In addition to its domestic operations, the firm maintains a regional presence with offices located in several Asian countries, reflecting its continued relevance and international outreach.

 History

 Early history

 The company began in Singapore, Straits Settlements as Swan & Lermit in 1887, a civil engineering firm formed by two surveyor engineers, Archibald Alexander Swan (1857–1911) and Alfred Lermit.
-Lermit later withdrew from partnership in 1890, and later in 1892, it became Swan & Maclaren after another surveyor engineer, James Waddell Boyd Maclaren, joined as partner.
+Lermit later withdrew from partnership in 1890, and joined with Crane Brothers and later with Johannes Bartholomew Westerhout.
+In 1892, it became Swan & Maclaren after another surveyor engineer, James Waddell Boyd Maclaren, joined as partner.